 SALARY RANGE AND BENEFITS:

-- The annual starting salary is $23,205 with increases to a maximum of $32,060 for residents of the City of Milwaukee.
-The annual starting salary is $22,862 with increases to a maximum of $31,587 for non-Milwaukee residents.
-The city offers a generous benefits package including two weeks of paid vacation after one year of service; 11 paid days off in lieu of holidays;12 days paid sick leave per year; health, dental, and life insurance; and tuition and textbook reimbursement.
+The current annual starting salary is $23,437 for City of Milwaukee residents.
+The non-resident annual starting salary is $22,859.
+The city offers a generous benefits package including 12 days of vacation, 11 paid holidays and 12 days paid sick leave per year; health, dental, and life insurance, and tuition and textbook reimbursement.

 - Work assignments include various fire department and training sites.

-- Attain and maintain licensure as a National Registered EMT-Basic.
+- Attain and maintain licensure as a Nationally Registered EMT-Basic.

-- Must complete 24 college credits and maintain a minimum 2.0 GPA.
+- Must complete 24 college credits prior to completion of the Fire Cadet program and maintain a minimum 2.0 GPA on applicable credits.

 A Fire Cadet may become eligible for appointment to the next Firefighter recruit class upon meeting all of the following: